jjvanzon/Circular-Language-Spec/spec/parameters/relations-between-commands-and-objects.md

 Then the command becomes part of all of those objects.
 These two perspectives on it are completely interchangeable.

-In other programming languages, an executed command is considered part of *one* object, while in this new computer language the same execution of a command may as well be part of multiple objects.
-A command is part of any object, that is an argument of the command.
+In other programming languages, an executed command is considered part of *one* object, while in Encircle the same execution of a command may as well be part of multiple objects.
+A command might be part of any object, that is an argument of the command.

 #### Object Relations